Costa Rica Legal System

 B.- Rent an office, obtain Internet and telephone lines.

-C.- Register with local Municipality for commercial license.
+C.- Register with the local municipality for commercial license.

 E.- Commence operations.